me-box-archive/databox_directory/README.md

 It is resposible for storing the mapping of:

 * Vendors of sensors
-* Datastores for sensing drivers
+* Datastores for sensor drivers
 * Drivers for sensors
 * Controllers for actuating drivers
 * Types of sensors